joaofilipee/movies/README.md

 # Movies
 This is an App that you can search for movies.
 <br /> <br />
-In this app you can search for movies, see the popular movies and see movie's details.
+In this app you can search for movies, see the popular movies and see movie's details. <br />
+You can see the movie's title, the description (if that is avaible) and the release date (if that is avaible).

 ## Technology